-So you're a Lothario, perhaps even The Casanova, and you've just bedded your latest conquest after going back to her place.
+The Casanova, and you've just bedded your latest conquest after going back to her place.
 But what's that sound?
-Oh no, her husband (or very rarely his wife) is home!
-You're a Lover not a Fighter, so deciding Discretion is the Better Part of Valor you grab your clothes (or not) and hightail it...out the window, where you're trapped thirty floors up on the convenient but narrow ledge, often in your Goofy Print Underwear, until it's safe for you to come back in.
+Oh no, her (or in very rare cases, his) spouse or father is home!
+You're a Lover, Not a Fighter, so deciding discretion is the better part of valor you grab your clothes (or not) and hightail it...out the window, where you're trapped thirty floors up on the convenient but narrow ledge, often in your Goofy Print Underwear, until it's safe for you to come back in.
 Better hope it's not raining.
-It's becoming a Discredited Trope as Art Deco buildings are replaced by Glass Towers with no ledges and windows that don't open.
-The less physically daring version, but more likely to get caught, would be Closet Shuffle.
-Compare The Precarious Ledge.

 - Thai company Fowin used this in ad for one of their products.
 Involving a giant eggplant.

 - There is a XXXenophile cover with a woman lying in bed wearing strategically-placed bits of a Tokyo model as her boyfriend puts on a Godzilla suit.
 A later trade paperback cover (and eventually a poster) added a guy in a Mothra suit on the ledge— with two tiny naked girls...

 - Red Ears: This trope is played with a bunch of times in comics involving a cheating spouse that don't use the Closet Shuffle instead.
 One of the balsier examples has the lover crash into the apartment below where an Abhorrent Admirer is ready and waiting.

 - The Woman in Red is a Whole Episode Flashback showing why Gene Wilder is on a ledge in a woman's bathrobe as a crowd gathers below.
 They think he's a jumper.